Mark Debald, Transportation Program Administrator

 Developing the TIP

-The PDCTC Planning Committee and staff cooperatively develop the TIP, generally beginning in the summer of the year before the TIP takes effect and continuing into the spring of the following year.
+The DCTC Planning Committee and staff cooperatively develop the TIP, generally beginning in the summer of the year before the TIP takes effect and continuing into the spring of the following year.
 The TIP development process covers two major activities: 1) updating costs and schedules for existing projects carried over from the previous TIP and 2) soliciting for new highway and transit projects.

-The PDCTC approves the TIP for inclusion in the Statewide Transportation Improvement Program (STIP), which includes the approved TIPs from all 14 NYS MPOs, plus the capital programs for the State’s rural counties.
+The DCTC approves the TIP for inclusion in the Statewide Transportation Improvement Program (STIP), which includes the approved TIPs from all 14 NYS MPOs, plus the capital programs for the State’s rural counties.
 Federal approval, effective October 1st of the applicable Federal Fiscal Year, concludes the TIP update process, and except for changes made through normal amendment procedures, results in the official STIP.